cldeluna/clab-via-remote/README.md

 Note: when using `-a`, the `--cleanup` option will not remove all the lab directories (this is documented behavior).

+## Conclusion

+Its hard to believe it could get easier, but it has.

+Network Engineers, there is no excuse for not testing and modeling!

-The only thing easier than containerlab, if you want quick fully formed topologies, is netlab from ipSpace and guess what?
+The only thing easier than containerlab (and consider that clab is a component), if you want quick fully formed topologies, is netlab from ipSpace and guess what?
 Net lab also supports URL deployment.
-So ive got the next topic to investigate all lined up.
+Stay tuned...

+---

 ### My containerlab cheat sheet